Rhodesian mission in Lisbon: Responsible government, Federation and the Wind of Change

 Having been governed and developed by the British South Africa Company since the 1890s, Southern Rhodesia became a self-governing colony within the British Empire in 1923, when it was granted responsible government by Whitehall.
 The Southern Rhodesian capital, Salisbury, was henceforth empowered to run its own affairs in almost all matters, including defence.
 Foreign affairs was one of the few areas reserved by the British government.
 As the Empire's lone self-governing colony, Southern Rhodesia was considered a sui generis case, almost on a par with a dominion.
 Starting in 1932, Imperial Conferences included the Southern Rhodesian Prime Minister alongside those from the dominions, a unique situation which continued after Imperial Conferences were superseded by Commonwealth Prime Ministers' Conferences in 1944.

 As most of the Southern Rhodesian politicians saw it, they were as good as independent; if full autonomy were granted in the form of dominionship, the only practical difference would be a rise in expenses for foreign representation, as Salisbury would have to maintain its own embassies abroad.
 Believing full dominion status to be effectively symbolic and "there for the asking", Prime Minister Godfrey Huggins (in office from 1933 to 1953) regarded independence as a non-issue.
 He twice refused British overtures hinting at dominion status, and instead pursued an initially semi-independent Federation with the directly administered British colonies of Northern Rhodesia and Nyasaland.

 Mandated by the results of the 1953 referendum, Federation began later that year with Southern Rhodesia, the most developed of the three territories, at its head.
 Salisbury doubled as Federal capital.
 The Federation was granted several privileges by Britain during its earlier years; for example, a 1957 British Act of Parliament empowered it to appoint its own "diplomatic agents, or consular or trade representatives, in countries which are willing to receive them" so long as it informed Britain when it was doing so.
-The most prominent of these appointments was made in 1961, when the Union of South Africa split from the Commonwealth of Nations and became a republic.
-An accredited representative of Salisbury was set up in Pretoria soon after, independent of Britain's embassy there.
+In 1950, Southern Rhodesia established a High Commission in Pretoria, in the then Union of South Africa, after the Union had established one in Salisbury; after South Africa became a republic and left the Commonwealth in 1961, these became known as "Diplomatic Missions", each headed by an "Accredited Diplomatic Representative".
 An independent office representing the Federation was also set up in Lourenço Marques, the capital of Portuguese Mozambique, while further afield, Federal officials were set up within the British embassies in Japan, West Germany, and the United States.